kodie/lyrcper/README.md

 1. Create a free Musixmatch account here: https://developer.musixmatch.com/signup
 2. Go to the account verification link that they sent to your e-mail and log in to your new account.
 3. Go to the applications section of your dashboard here: https://developer.musixmatch.com/admin/applications
+4. You should see "(Your Username)'s App".
+Click on the "View" link to the right of that.

-Your API key will be in the center column, next to "(Your Username)'s App".
+Your API key will then be displayed.

 ### How to get Flickr API credentials